 This past weekend, we finally made the move up from the 2nd floor to the 11th floor.
 Having handled dozens of cross-town office moves for our clients, we’re excited to share the process we went through for our own.

-Layna Germino, Office Manager at Q, has been working nonstop since she joined the team at the beginning of the year to get both our new and temporary space ready for the move.
+Layna Germino, Office Manager at Managed by Q, has been working nonstop since she joined the team at the beginning of the year to get both our new and temporary space ready for the move.
 Layna shared how she planned for and oversaw our much-anticipated office move.

 Was this your first office move?